gion/frontend-challenge/README.md

 * Copy or fork this github template into a new repo
 * Complete the coding [Challenge](#challenge)
-* Invite devchallenge@pepperhq.com to your repo so we can see your solution.
+* Invite PepperhqDevChallenge to your repo so we can see your solution.

 ## [Challenge](#challenge)